roemvaar/cs_notes/algorithms.md

 NP-Complete problems have no known fast solution.
 If you have an NP-Complete problem, your best bet is to use an approximation algorithm.

+## Recursion

+## Dynamic Programming

+Dynamic programming is about to always remember answers to the sub-problems you've already solved.
+We need to break up a problem into a series of overlapping sub-problems, and build up solutions to larger and larger sub-problems.
+If you are given a problem, which can be broken down into smaller sub-problems, and these smaller sub-problems can still be broken into smaller ones - and if you manage to find out that there are some over-lapping sub-problems, then you've encountered a DP problem.

+Some famous Dynamic Programming algorithms are:

+    - Unix diff for comparing two files
+    - Bellman-Ford for shortest path routing in networks

+The core idea of Dynamic Programming is to avoid repeated work by remembering partial results and this concept finds its application in a lot of real life situations.

+The intuition behind dynamic programming is that we trade space for time, i.e. to say that instead of calculating all the states taking a lot of time but no space, we take up space to store the results of all the sub-problems to save time later.

+**Memoization** is a term describing an optimization technique where you cache previously computed results, and return the cached result when the same computation is needed again.